tulihub/PT-MoonBot/README.md

 * Track your profit in BTC and in USD (coinbase rate)
 * Get your portfolio status anytime
 * Clear view of your current tradings on each exchange
+* Monitor you PT log files for error and sends you alerts!
 * Monitor BTC price
 * Get notified when your Profit Trailer is down
 * Group support!